mattcurrie/mgbdis/README.md

 All values (except for image widths) should be in hexadecimal.
 Entries start with a bank number followed by the address in memory.

 Block types can be defined by using the ```.code```, ```.data```, ```.text```, and ```.image``` magic labels, followed by the length of the block in bytes.

+Comments to add to the assembly code should start with `;;`, followed by the bank and address.

 ### Code